CSS Variables

 --background-color--background-color-hover--background-color-active--border-color--border-color-hover--border-color-active--color--color-hover--color-active

-For example, here’s how they’re used in the .callout component.
+These variables typically use semantic color variables as their values.
+For example, here’s how they’re implemented in the .callout component.

 .callout {